Our Animal Husbandry Ethos

 We are striving to breed our perfect sheep, which will be hardy enough for the Highland climate, but with a good fleece for spinning and felting.

-Currently we have two Shetland cows, called Bourbon and Sienna, and two Highland cows called Heather and Bracken.
+Currently we have two Shetland cows, called Bourbon and Sienna, and a Highland cow called Bracken.

 They spend most of their time on the common grazing getting up to mischief.